chenx/oj/Python_Note.md

 # Unlike a standard dictionary's popitem(), it accepts a last parameter (a boolean) to
 # control the order of removal.
 True - remove last (LIFO), False - remove first (FIFO).
 ```

+### sortedcontainers: SortedList, SortedSet, SortedDict

+The **sortedcontainers** Python library's **SortedList** uses a segmented-list data structure that is similar to a B-tree,
+but limited to two levels of nodes.
+This approach leverages the high performance of Python's built-in list operations
+while providing efficient O(log n) time complexity for most operations.

+The **sortedcontainers.SortedSet** in Python is a wrapper around the SortedList data structure.
+The SortedList itself is implemented using a segmented list (similar to a B-tree limited to two levels of nodes),
+not a traditional balanced binary search tree or a simple Python set with a sorted list.

+The **sortedcontainers.SortedDict** in Python is a hybrid data structure that internally uses a combination of a
+standard Python dictionary and a balanced tree-like structure (specifically, a segmented list with two levels
+of nodes, similar to a B-tree) to maintain efficient operations while keeping keys sorted.